-\end{defn} There are three important examples that we will be working with closely, i.e., the hyperplane bundle, the tautological bundle over $S^2$ and the associate bundle with fiber $V=End(R)$, where $R$ is the regular representation of a finite subgroup $\Gamma$ of $SU(2)$.
+\end{defn} There are three important examples that we will be working with closely, i.e., the hyperplane bundle, the tautological bundle and the associated bundle with fiber $V=End(R)$, where $R$ is the regular representation of a finite subgroup $\Gamma$ of $SU(2)$.